Ratio of Symmetries Between any two n-Node Graphs: Introduction

+Slight differences between two graphs' edge sets can entail slight or immense differences between the two graphs' automorphism groups.

-The automorphism groups of a graph and of the same graph with some edges removed can be arbitrarily different.
-For instance, Hartke, Kolb, Nishikawa, and Stolee show this when they proved that given any two finite groups $A$ and $B$ (which can be arbitrarily different), they construct a graph $G$ such that $G$'s automorphism group is isomorphic to $A$ and if a particular edge $e$ in $G$ is removed then the resulting graph's automorphism group is isomorphic to $B$~\cite{hartke2009automorphism}.
-Since this holds for \emph{all} pairs of groups $A$ and $B$, it means that merely knowing a graph's automorphism group (the ``$A$'') tells you nothing about what the automorphism group will be if an edge is deleted (the ``$B$'').
+For instance, the automorphism groups of a graph $G$ and of the same graph with one of its edges $e$ removed can be arbitrarily different.
+Hartke, Kolb, Nishikawa, and Stolee show this when they proved that given any two finite groups $A$ and $B$, which can be arbitrarily different, they can construct a graph $G$ which has some subgraph $G-e$, whose automorphism groups are isomorphic to $A$ and $B$ respectively~\cite{hartke2009automorphism}.
+This holds for \emph{all} pairs of groups.
+In short, this previous result means that merely knowing a graph's automorphism group (the ``$A$'') tells you nothing about the automorphism group if an edge (or set of edges) is deleted (the ``$B$'').

-Until now the relationship between the automorphism group of an arbitrary graph and the automorphism group of the same graph with some edges removed has been relatively unknown.
-We provide such a link in this paper: The size of the automorphism orbit of the deleted edge set.
-Our result applies to all finite undirected graphs and the removal of any set of edges.

-In addition to the fact that we find this result fascinating in its own right, we believe it may have implications for the longstanding open problem of graph reconstruction (and the simpler but still open problem of edge reconstruction)~\cite{bondy1977graph, greenwell1969reconstructing, bollobas1990almost, kocay1987family, mcmullen2006graph, andersen1996set}.
-The graph reconstruction conjecture was originally formulated in 1941 by Kelly and Unam, and postulates that for any graph $G = (V, E)$, $G$ is uniquely identified by the multiset of $|V|$ subgraphs obtained by deleting a single vertex from $G$~\cite{bondy1977graph}.
-The multiset of subgraphs is called the ``deck'' (as in a deck of cards).
-The conjecture has been described as a ``disease'' due to the way it infects mathematicians with interest in the problem~\cite{harary1969four}.

-In the reconstruction conjecture, removing a vertex involves removing both the vertex itself \emph{and} the edges that were incident on the vertex.
-However, if one constructs an augmented deck where one removes the edges but not the vertex itself, one effectively has the same problem, and our theoretical result directly applies.
-We spell out this connection a bit more fully in our conclusion~(Section~\ref{sec:conclusion}).

-Beyond the graph reconstruction conjecture itself, there has been a fairly large amount of work on vertex-deleted subgraphs~\cite{lauri1992vertex, kirkland2010algebraic, schmeichelm1979connectivity, bowler2011recognizing, farrugia2021graphs}, and less on edge-deleted (or edge-set-deleted) subgraphs, though there is some~\cite{andersen1992edge}.
-We expect this paper's result will have relevance to much of this work.